When to Hire Humans vs Hand It to AI

 Juniors?
 Barely 4%.

 Same logic applies across the board.
-The more experience you bring, the more leverage AI gives you.
+The more experience you bring, the more AI amplifies it.

 Junior developers are using AI as a crutch instead of learning how code actually works.